Analysis - Islamist poll win sets up tussle with Egypt military

 "NO DIPLOMATIC FIRESTORM"

-Yet a movement seasoned by decades of patient grass-roots work is unlikely to rush to impose purist Islamic codes, tear up Egypt's peace treaty with Israel or confront Washington, still the source of $1.3 billion a year in military aid.
+Yet a movement seasoned by decades of patient grass-roots work is unlikely to rush to impose purist Islamic codes, tear up Egypt's peace treaty with Israel or confront Washington, still the source of $1.3 billion (833.1 million pounds) a year in military aid.

 "We are talking about pragmatic politicians.
 They don't want a breach with the United States or Europe.
 They don't want a diplomatic firestorm," Hamid said, citing informal contacts between the Brotherhood and U.S. officials in recent months.